bentekkie/PikPak/README.md

 An app that allows users to take photos and upload them to a shared location based feed.
 Images are deleted after 24 hours
 Users can see photos uploaded by other anonymous users in the last 24 hours on the shared feed.
+All users can see all SFW photos, logged in users can see all photos including NSWF ones if they choose to

 ## Target Users